Sylius/InvoicingPlugin/UPGRADE.md

-### UPGRADE FROM 0.11.0 TO 0.11.1
+### UPGRADE FROM 0.11.0 TO 0.12.0

-1. The custom repository has been removed :
+1. The custom repository has been removed:

-  - removed the repository class `DoctrineInvoiceRepository` and replaced by `Sylius\InvoicingPlugin\Doctrine\ORM\InvoiceRepository`
+  - the repository class `Sylius\InvoicingPlugin\Repository\DoctrineInvoiceRepository` has been removed and replaced by `Sylius\InvoicingPlugin\Doctrine\ORM\InvoiceRepository`.
-  - removed the related service `sylius_invoicing_plugin.custom_repository.invoice` use `sylius_invoicing_plugin.repository.invoice` instead
+  - the related service `sylius_invoicing_plugin.custom_repository.invoice` has been removed, use `sylius_invoicing_plugin.repository.invoice` instead
-  - removed the related interface `InvoiceRepository` use `Sylius\InvoicingPlugin\Doctrine\ORM\InvoiceRepositoryInterface` instead
+  - the related interface `Sylius\InvoicingPlugin\Repository\InvoiceRepository` has been removed, use `Sylius\InvoicingPlugin\Doctrine\ORM\InvoiceRepositoryInterface` instead.

 ### UPGRADE FROM 0.10.X TO 0.11.0